The BIG summer sale

 This is a spacious hotel with well-deserved reputation for being laid-back yet luxurious.
 There's plenty of faux-fur for warmth, comfortable furniture and, of course, the much needed delicious French cuisine from an Olympic-themed restaurant that boasts stunning panoramic views while you eat.

-hotel also regularly organises a 'Soirée Savoyarde' evening at their mountain restaurant, the Chalet de la Marine.
+The hotel also regularly organises a 'Soirée Savoyarde' evening in the hotel and at their mountain restaurants, the Chalet de la Marine and the Chalet des 2 Lacs.
 This is then followed by a night-time torchlit descent down the mountain - a real night to remember!

 Nearest slope: 50m

 The highest ski resort in one of the largest ski areas in the world, Val Thorens is a reliably snow-covered area with swift lift access right at your door.
 It's the most southerly of The Three Valley resorts, and most of the nursery slopes are close to the village centre, making it the perfect ski holiday for families and beginners looking for a good time.